Global online ESL market size in 2024?

 • Start with an entry-level role or volunteer position.
 Use this experience to apply for the next position and so on over time;

-• Consider marketplace platforms or a freelance business where you may be able to teach/tutor in an area of previous professional or life experience or with students that you enjoy teaching (young learners for parents with small children, for example).
+• Consider marketplace platforms or a freelance business where you may be able to teach/tutor in an area of previous professional or life experience or with students that you enjoy teaching.

 Teaching English online is a $10 billion USD market and growing.
-Non-degree holders who are willing to spend some initial time in training and gaining initial experience can be as successful as their university-educated counterparts in only a few months.
+Non-degree holders who are willing to spend some initial time in training and gaining initial experience can be as successful as their university-educated counterparts in no time.

 So what are you waiting for?